Effective Treatment for Puffy Nipples and Smaller, Pointy Breasts

 - Conical breasts

 - Cone-shaped breasts

 - Puffy nipples

 What Causes Tuberous Breasts?

 Doctors are still working on understanding how tuberous breasts form.
 According to some, the problem starts during the development of breast tissue when in the mother’s womb.
 There’s still inconclusive evidence on whether there’s a genetic link to this condition.

-Regardless of the initiating factor, tuberous breasts start to become apparent during puberty, when the breasts are developing into their adult size.
+Regardless of the initiating factor, tuberous breasts start to become apparent during puberty, when the breasts are completing their development.
 During this period, the breasts do not form enough breast tissue, and the connective tissue ring surrounding the nipple forms abnormally, resulting in the “snoopy” or pointy appearance of the breast.

 If you have small breasts, here are some ways you can tell if they are tuberous:

-- Your breasts are cylindrical and narrow instead of round or teardrop-shaped.
+- Breasts are cylindrical and narrow instead of round or teardrop-shaped

-- Your breasts are droopy or small, especially on their upper poles
+- Breasts are droopy or small, especially on their upper poles

-- Your areola (the pigmented skin around your nipple) looks large in proportion to your breast
+- Areola (the pigmented skin around your nipple) looks large in proportion to your breast

-- Your nipples are not in balance with the surrounding small breast
+- Nipples are not in balance with the surrounding small breast

-- Your nipples are pointing in an odd direction
+- Nipples are pointing in an odd direction

-If you think your breasts’ appearance fits these descriptions, then you might want to consider getting an expert opinion and exploring your options.
+If you think your breasts’ appearance fits this description, then you might want to consider getting an expert opinion and exploring your options.